dashingsoft/pyarmor/docs/questions.rst

   No. Pyarmor 8 license can't be used with earlier versions, it may report HTTP 401 error or some unknown errors.

-**Can we obfuscate our codebase with the same level as current? (we are obfuscating our code using super plus mode ("--advanced 5").
-Is that available on PyArmor Basic?**
+**Can we obfuscate our code base with the same level as current? (we are obfuscating our code using super plus mode ("--advanced 5").
+Is that available on Pyarmor Basic?**

   The old license is valid for ever.
-In this case need not upgrade old license to Pyarmor Basic licnse, just install Pyarmor 8.x, and using :command:`pyarmor-7` with old license.
+In this case need not upgrade old license to Pyarmor Basic license, just install Pyarmor 8.x, and using :command:`pyarmor-7` with old license.

   Check :doc:`licenses` for more information about upgrading

-**If we upgrade the old license, will the current license expire? (no more available in terms of PyArmor v7?**
+**If we upgrade the old license, will the current license expire? (no more available in terms of Pyarmor v7?**

   If upgrade old license to any Pyarmor 8 license, the current license is no more available in the terms of Pyarmor 7.